A Smarter Converting Option for an NFC Chip Manufacturer

 Multi-layering Not New, but Challenges Nevertheless

 The customer wasn’t familiar with the concept of multi-layering.
-We’ve blogged about how companies like Action have created similar products for the auto industry.
+We’ve blogged about how Boyd Corporation has created similar products for the auto industry.
 While the concept is not new, the execution of each specific job has a series of unique challenges.

 In this case, the most daunting part was the fact that the manufacturer wanted the end product on a roll two inches apart.
 The NFC chip came in at ¾ inches apart on the roll.
-CSI Medical had to place it on the right location on the web, so the die could cut it in the correct place.
+Boyd Corporation had to place it on the right location on the web, so the die could cut it in the correct place.

 You Can’t Go It Alone: Initial Attempts Were Unsuccessful